 There is no national standard for deciding when to treat ADD/ADHD.
 Individual treatment decisions are most commonly a joint effort with a Primary Care Provider, family, and high school officials.
 As a student grows and matures, ADD/ADHD as a condition or learning style, can fade.
 The brain learns new techniques for focusing attention.

-Some people retain their ADD/ADHD past age 16-17, but 40-90% of people grow out of it.
 If a student still has ADD/ADHD when they are attending college, testing after age 17 is the best tool for supporting that student.
 UNC-A will not be able to prescribe ADD/ADHD medication for students who have not been tested after age 17.
 We recommend that students bring 3 months of medication with them when they arrive in August.

 Most home Primary Care Providers will be able to write prescriptions during visits to home such as Fall break, Winter break, Spring break and Summer break.
 The providers and Medical Director at UNC-A can help a student negotiate prescription planning.